 A non-AP STA that receives an MU EDCA Parameter Set element from the AP to which it is associated follows the procedure defined in this subclause.(#15069)

 An HE AP may announce MU EDCA parameters for non-AP HE STAs by including the MU EDCA Parameter Set element in selected Beacon frames and in all Probe Response and (Re)Association Response frames it transmits(#16502).
-If an HE AP announces both EDCA parameters and MU EDCA Parameters, the MU EDCA Parameter Set element shall be included in all Beacon frames that contain an EDCA Parameter Set element.
-An HE AP shall set the QoS Info field of an MU EDCA Parameter Set element (if present) to the same value as the QoS Info field of an EDCA Parameter Set element (if present).
+If an HE AP announces both EDCA parameters and MU EDCA Parameters, either both the MU EDCA Parameter Set element and the EDCA Parameter Set element shall be included in a Beacon frame, or neither shall. (#20604) An HE AP shall set the QoS Info field of an MU EDCA Parameter Set element (if present) to the same value as the QoS Info field of an EDCA Parameter Set element (if present).
 An HE AP may change the MU EDCA parameters by including the MU EDCA Parameter Set element with updated MU EDCA parameters in the Beacon frames and Probe Response frames it transmits.
-The EDCA Parameter Set Update Count subfield in the QoS Info field of the EDCA Parameter Set element(#15068) is incremented every time any of the AC parameters or the MU AC parameters change.
+The EDCA Parameter Set Update Count subfield in the QoS Info field of the EDCA Parameter Set element(#15068) is incremented every time any of the EDCA parameters or the MU EDCA parameters change.

-An HE STA shall update its MIB attributes that correspond to fields in an MU EDCA Parameter Set element within an interval of time equal to one beacon interval after receiving an updated EDCA parameter set.
-When updating its MIB attributes, an HE STA stores the value of the EDCA Parameter Set Update Count subfield in the QoS Info field of the received EDCA Parameter Set element.
+An HE STA shall update its MIB attributes that correspond to fields in an EDCA Parameter Set element or an MU EDCA Parameter Set element within an interval of time equal to one beacon interval after receiving an updated EDCA or MU EDCA parameter set.
+When updating its MIB attributes, an HE STA stores the value of the EDCA Parameter Set Update Count subfield in the QoS Info field of the received EDCA Parameter Set element or MU EDCA Parameter Set element. (#20312, #20313, #20596)

 An HE STA shall check the EDCA Parameter Set Update Count subfield value in the QoS Info field of the QoS Capability element in the most recently received Beacon frame(#16939) against the stored value to determine if the HE STA is using the current EDCA and MU EDCA parameters.
 If the EDCA Parameter Set Update Count subfield value is different from the stored value, then the HE STA shall send a Probe Request frame to the AP to solicit an update.(#15068)

-NOTE—The QoS Capability element is only present in a Beacon frame(#Ed) if the EDCA Parameter Set element and the MU EDCA Parameter Set element are not present.
-In this case, the only way for an HE STA to obtain the updated parameters is to send a Probe Request frame to the AP.
+NOTE—If the QoS Capability element is present in a Beacon frame, (#Ed) the EDCA Parameter Set element and the MU EDCA Parameter Set element are not present.
+In this case, the only way for an HE STA to obtain the updated parameters is to send a Probe Request frame to the AP. (#20595)